vidhijain11/JavaBackendDevelopmentTraining/4-spring-java-config/README.md

 Spring framework provides DI but needs a lot of configuration in XML, java config, annotations etc. Spring boot provides auto configuration and starter dependencies to reduce the configuration effort.

+Springboot is production ready - in default it comes with embedded tomcat server.